Amid wider euro crisis, Greece ignored for now

-LONDON Only a few months ago, many assumed the biggest challenge facing the euro zone was how to manage the debts and dysfunctional economy of a single country, Greece.
+LONDON Little more than a month ago, many assumed the biggest challenge facing the euro zone was how to manage the debts and dysfunctional economy of a single country, Greece.
 Now, policymakers and investors wish it were that simple.

 Amid worries over Italy's mountainous debt, France's shaky AAA credit rating and the sustainability of Europe's banking system, Greece is barely mentioned.